varunagrawal/ros2_documentation/source/Related-Projects/AutowareLectureSeries/Lesson2Basics.rst

 * In the publisher we changed the name of our publisher topic to `greetings.`
 * Let's change the subscribed topic to `greetings`.
 * Note that there are a lot of ways to change topic names, modifying source is just one approach.
-Offten we just `remap` topics instead of changing source.
+Often we just `remap` topics instead of changing source.

 * Once you have modified the subscriber run `colocon build` (it will build everything)